Men's Hairstyle Tips

 Military Cut

 It doesn’t get any more classic than this military cut.
 The hair lies flat across the top of the head, brushing forward to the forehead.
-There is no gradation between the taper and fade, letting the hair exude punk-rock inspired vibes.
+There is no gradation between the taper and fade, letting the hair exude punk-rock-inspired vibes.
 Though military guidelines prohibit facial hair like a beard, a strong streak of hair along the jawline for a civilian softens the high and tight edginess.

 Brush Up

 Depending on how meticulously you groom your hair, you can emulate a military-inspired flat top hairstyle with a brush-up haircut.
 You don’t want your hair to flop forward or look messy.
 Avoid the medium length that brush-ups usually have by keeping your hair short, around one to two inches long.
-Brush the strands from the back towards the front and spiking the hair near the forehead.
+Brush the strands from the back towards the front and spike the hair near the forehead.
 Take your time shaping your hair to give it the meticulous exterior of an Army haircut.

 Butch Cut